Employee Benefits - Leave and Holidays

 - Leave Donor means an employee whose voluntary written request to donate accrued annual and/or sick leave to the Bank has been approved by the U of A Cooperative Extension Service.
 No employee is allowed to be a leave donor if the donation will reduce that employee's combined accrued sick and annual leave balance to less than 80 hours.
 All donated leave becomes the property of the Bank, and donated leave may not be restored to the leave donor under any circumstances.

-- Leave Recipient means a current employee for whom the Associate Vice President for Agriculture - Extension has approved an application to receive catastrophic leave from the Bank.
+- Leave Recipient means a current employee for whom the Catastrophic Leave Committee has approved an application to receive catastrophic leave from the Bank.

-- Medical Condition means a personal emergency limited to catastrophic and debilitating medical situations, severely complicated disabilities, and severe accidents of the employee or a qualifying family member which cause the employee to be unable to perform assigned job duties, which require a prolonged period of recuperation, and which require the employee's absence from duty as documented by a physician (or other individual as provided in A.C.A.
-'21-4-201 et seq.).
+- Medical Condition means a personal emergency limited to catastrophic and debilitating medical situations, severely complicated disabilities, and severe accidents of the employee or a qualifying family member which cause the employee to be unable to perform assigned job duties, which require a prolonged period of recuperation, and which require the employee's absence from duty as documented by a physician.
 Elective surgery and/or disabilities resulting from elective surgery do not qualify for catastrophic leave.

 - Prolonged Period of Time means a continuous period of at least thirty (30) working days or six (6) weeks whereby a medical condition prevents the employee from performing work duties.